 CHEM 111 - General Chemistry I: Structure and Equilibrium and CHEM 112 - General Chemistry II: Energetics and Reactivity or CHEM 115 - Accelerated General Chemistry

 MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II or MATH 237 - Multivariable Calculus (see math/statistics guidelines below)

 MATH 155 - Introduction to Statistical Modeling (see math/statistics guidelines below)

 Note: Some elective courses for the biology major have MATH 137 - Applied Multivariable Calculus II as a prerequisite: PHYS 227 - Principles of Physics II and CHEM 311 - Thermodynamics and Kinetics.
 Students who plan to take CHEM 312 - Quantum Chemistry and Spectroscopy are advised to take MATH 237 - Multivariable Calculus

 Elective supporting courses:

 Selection of the elective supporting courses should be made in consultation with the student's advisor and must be approved by the Chair.
 Long-term goals typially will influence the choice of supporting courses.
 For example, students interested in a career in medicine or research in the biomedical sciences normally should complete a year of organic chemistry and a year of introductory physics.
-Students interested in pursuing an ecology path should consider taking a GIS (Geographic Information Systems) course, intermediate or advanced math or statistics, or a geology course.
+Students interested in pursuing an ecology path should consider taking a GIS (Geographic Information Systems) course, intermediate or advanced math or statistics, and/or a geology course.
 Students planning a career as a science educator at the primary or secondary level should consider taking supporting courses in several of the science departments, as well as courses from the Educational Studies Department.